 Default: One thread per CPU available to the JVM.

 "proxy": Server reference, optional

 A proxy server to which requests can be submitted.
-Use this property to relay requests to other parts of the network.
-For example, use it to submit requests from an internal network to the internet.
+Use this property to relay requests to other parts of the network, for example, to relay requests from an internal network to the internet.